 ... ...

-Accounts receivable collection becomes necessary when customers or clients do not pay their accounts when they fall due, and when they become overdue.
+Accounts receivable collection becomes necessary when customers or clients do not pay their invoices and accounts by the due date your business has given them, indicated on the sales invoice.

-However, you need to get the ball rolling and start your accounts receivable collection procedures.
+You need to get the ball rolling to start your accounts receivable collection as soon as you can after the due date has passed.

 Here is what this page covers:-